-While parks and historic sites are open for day-use, capacity will be monitored closely in order to prevent overcrowding.
-If nearing capacity, parking lots may close temporarily.
-Missouri State Parks has implemented a number of measures designed to maintain required social distancing and protect visitors, volunteers and staff.
+State park and historic site day-use areas, lodging, campgrounds, boat ramps and trails continue to operate under normal off-season hours.
+Missouri State Parks has implemented a number of measures designed to maintain required social distancing and protect visitors, volunteers and staff, including the closure of visitor centers, nature centers, offices and museums.
 The latest information from Missouri State Parks on COVID-19 can be found here.
 A full list of temporary closures can be found here.

 Solitude reigns in the Roger Pryor Pioneer Backcountry, a 60,000-acre tract adjacent to Echo Bluff State Park.
 The backcountry is part of Pioneer Forest, which is owned by the L-A-D Foundation.
-It is Missouri's largest privately-owned forest.
+It is Missouri's largest privately owned forest.
 The foundation donates its lease of the more than 50 miles of the Trails of the Roger Pryor Pioneer Backcountry to the Missouri Department of Natural Resources for the enjoyment of visitors to Missouri State Parks.